PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 Each of these alternatives has its own strengths and weaknesses, so it is important to evaluate each one based on your specific needs and requirements.

 :pencil: __3a__ Create new directory named ['src'](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 For now you do not need to know why it is called 'src'.
-You will learn more about this naming convention in the next knowledge module chapters.
+You will learn more about this naming convention in one of the next knowledge module chapters.

 :pencil: __3b__ Download the [Titanic](https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/problem12.html) dataset in CSV format and save it to the directory 'src'.

 :pencil: __3c__ Create a Python script called ```titanic.py``` and place it in the same directory as the Titanic dataset.

-:pencil: __3__ Use a virtual environment manager such as venv, conda, or pipenv to create a new virtual environment called ```titanic-env```.
+:pencil: __3__ Use a virtual environment manager such as Venv, Conda, or Pipenv to create a new virtual environment called ```titanic-env```.

 ***

 ### 4. Package management

 [Poetry](https://python-poetry.org/) is a Python package manager that aims to provide a simple and efficient way to manage dependencies in your Python projects.
-It allows you to define your project's dependencies in a ```pyproject.toml``` file, which is more user-friendly than the traditional ```requirements.txt``` file.
-With poetry, you can easily install, update, and remove dependencies, as well as create virtual environments for your projects.
+It allows you to define your project's dependencies in a [```pyproject.toml```](https://betterprogramming.pub/a-pyproject-toml-developers-cheat-sheet-5782801fb3ed) file, which is more user-friendly than the traditional [```requirements.txt```](https://learnpython.com/blog/python-requirements-file/) file.
+With Poetry, you can easily install, update, and remove dependencies, as well as create virtual environments for your projects.

 Some of the key features of Poetry include: